top of page

 What if we dispute the findings or have issues with the auditors?

 Auditors and auditees are mere mortals.
 We all have our ‘off days’.
 Handling disputes sensitively can make a huge difference, for example by focusing on the factual evidence and explicit requirements from the standard rather than the personalities and subjective opinions, passions or prejudices of those involved.
-It’s perfectly reasonable to ask “Show me” - and that goes equally for both auditees and auditors (e.g. if an auditor is asking you for or to do something that you do not believe is required by the standard).
+It’s perfectly reasonable to ask “Show me” - and that goes equally for both auditees and auditors (e.g. if an auditor is asking you for or to do something that you do not believe is required by the standard, ask them which clause allegedly states the requirement and study it carefully).
 Avoid highly emotive words such as “incompetent”.
 If it gets fraught, take a break.
 If all else fails, clients can choose different certification bodies, and certification bodies do not have to bid for every single sales opportunity ...

 Certification auditors hold almost all the cards in respect of certification audits.
 To a large extent, what they say goes since they can steadfastly refuse to issue a certificate if they believe your organisations does not satisfy a mandatory requirement.
-ISO/IEC 27001certification auditors must audit strictly against the formal specifications in ISO/IEC 27001 (no more, no less).
+ISO/IEC 27001 certification auditors must audit strictly against the formal specifications in the standard (no more, no less).
 The accreditation process, plus the standards relating to audit processes and certification, are designed to ensure that that is exactly what happens.
 The whole certification scheme hinges on it.
 Any doubt that the certification auditors have followed proper procedures and audited strictly against the formal requirements could discredit the issued certificates and, by implication, all of ISO27k.
-Concerns about certification audits are an order of magnitude more serious than for internal audits, and two orders more than for internal management reviews or assessments.
+Concerns about certification audits are substantially more significant than for internal audits, far more than for internal management reviews or informal assessments.

 If a client has a genuine concern about a certification audit finding, recommendation, or auditor, they should first discuss it with the auditor and/or the assignment manager.
 Most things can be addressed at this informal level, with reference to the relevant standards, procedures and audit evidence.
 This happens fairly often in practice.
 Discussion and clarification of this nature is a normal part of any audit.
 Thankfully it is usually the end of the matter: although one or both parties may feel a little aggrieved, they normally reach “an understanding” - a delicate agreement or a truce at least - and move on.